I cried when we left the hospital.

 Adaptogens are a category of herbs that help you adapt to stress.
 At the time of my children’s birth in 2013, I studied herbs for over six years but what I was not taking was adaptogens; like Ashwagandha or Reishi mushrooms.
 These herbs help the body modulate stress, reduce anxiety and ease insomnia.
-Ashwagandha, motherwort, and nettles are considered a L1 in the risk category for lactation risk.² For a list of herbs to avoid while breastfeeding see Kelly Mom’s website.
+Ashwagandha, motherwort, and nettles are considered L1 in the risk category for lactation risk.² For a list of herbs to avoid while breastfeeding see Kelly Mom’s website.

 #6 Meet with a pelvic floor physical therapist